How are the heights measured?

 Other ‘cold hardy’ citrus may claim to grow in zone 8, but in truth they only survive in the warmest parts of that zone, perhaps only down to 15 degrees.
 Not the Arctic Frost Satsuma.
 It has been successfully field tested all the way down to 9 degrees Fahrenheit, the lowest limit of zone 8.
 That means you can grow it successfully outdoors in most of Texas, all through the South, and even in eastern North Carolina.
 For safety it is best to give your tree some protection for the first couple of winters.
 A winter blanket wrapped around it for the coldest weeks is all you need and growing your tree against a south-facing wall is the best location in colder areas.
-As well, your tree is growing on its own roots, not grafted, so if disaster strikes and it is killed back, the sprouts that come from the base will restore the tree to its original self.

 The Arctic Frost Satsuma should be grown in full sun, and it thrives in almost all garden soils, as long as they are well-drained.
 This tree is self-fertile, and if it is growing in the garden, bees will do the work of pollinating.
 Even self-fertile trees need pollen moved from one flower to another on the same bush, though, so it is best to hand-pollinate a tree in a pot if bees can’t reach it.
 This is easy with a camel-hair artist’s brush – just dab from one flower to another around the tree every couple of days while it is blooming, and you are sure of a bumper crop.